match-stick-model/ambassadors/README.md

-# Welcome to the ambassadors repo for the matchstickmodel
+# Welcome to the ambassadors repo.

 This is the first page that will tell you about how the ambassador program works.
 It's going to be an overview and a simple guide.
 We can create teams so only approved Ambassadors can work here but the work can be transaprent.